 Getting an Influencer Marketing Agency

-Now, what’s the best way of going about looking for an agent if you’re so inclined?
-Well, as someone who has represented athletes in the past, I always find the absolute best way of finding an agent is through your friends.
-If you’re an influencer, it’s very likely you have relationships with other influencers and it is best to reach out to them to see who they’ve used, see who they may have used in the past but have terminated the relationship with.
-That’s the best way of doing it because you’ll have some firsthand knowledge of how the person operates.
-Obviously, this has to be someone you trust if they’re going to give you advice on who a potential agent is.
-You could Google around on the internet, there certainly are some larger agencies.
+Now, what’s the best way to look for an agent if an influencer is so inclined?
+Well, as someone who has represented athletes in the past, I always find the best way to find an agent is through your friends.
+If you’re an influencer, you likely have relationships with other influencers.
+It is best to reach out to them and see who they may have used but terminated the relationship with in the past.
+That’s the best way to do it because, as an influencer, you’ll have firsthand knowledge of how the person operates.
+It has to be someone you trust if they’re going to give you advice on who a potential agent is.
+Influencers could Google around on the internet.
+There certainly are some larger agencies.

-I mean, most individuals like smaller managers and agencies may not have a huge web presence.
+Most individuals, like smaller managers and agencies, may not have a huge web presence.
 So, you’ll be missing out if you try to Google somebody.
 I don’t think that’s the best avenue.
-The one avenue that you absolutely should not take is utilizing a friend.
+The one avenue that an Influencer absolutely should not take is utilizing a friend.
 Repeatedly, I find people who will say, oh, you know what?
-I’ve been really interested in getting into being an agent or manager.
+I’ve been interested in getting into being an agent or manager.
 And then maybe one of your friends is like, oh yeah, I can do it.
 I think this is a bad idea for several reasons.
-One, having knowledge of the industry is extremely important for an agent.
-They need to know what the going rate for an Instagram story or a YouTube video, or a personal appearance.
-These are things you’re not going to know if you’ve never been through this before.
-That is also going to know when to push back, on how much is expected of the influencer, how many appearances they must make, what the industry norms are.
+One, knowing the industry is extremely important for an agent.
+They need to know the going rates for an Instagram story, a YouTube video, or a personal appearance.
+You’ll not know these things if you’ve never been through this before.
+That will also know when to push back:

-Not to say it’s impossible for someone who’s never done it before, but it’s very, very difficult.
-And it’s very likely the influencer will be leaving money on the table if they go with somebody who’s never had experience doing it before.
+Not to say it’s impossible for someone who’s never done it before, but it isn’t easy.
+And it’s very likely the influencer will be leaving money on the table when going with somebody who has no experience marketing an influencer.
 Plus, emotions can get, or a better way of saying it is, emotions can interfere when you have a friend also acting as a business partner.
-If the relationship sours in the business realm, it will spill over into the personal realm as well.
+If the relationship sours in the business realm, it will also spill over into the personal realm.
 And most people don’t want to lose a friend over something like this.
-So, if you’re going to find an agent, absolutely make sure it’s somebody who is a professional, who has experience doing it and then has a roster of clients that they can show you.
+So, if you’re going to find an agent, absolutely make sure it’s somebody who is a professional.
+Someone who has experience doing it and then has a roster of clients they can show you.

-Many agents will start off in an agency and then get their feet wet and learn the business, and then may go off on their own.
+Many agents will start in an agency, get their feet wet, learn the business, and then go off on their own.
 That’s probably the normal course of business.
 Now, does this agent have to be an attorney?
 No, they don’t.
-As an attorney myself, they certainly can bring probably more contract knowledge if they have experience with doing contracting, but an agent does not have to be an attorney.
-In fact, I would say, at least half of them are not.
-Now, how much do you have to pay this person?
+As an attorney myself, they certainly can bring more contract knowledge if they have experience with contracting.
+Still, an agent for an influencer does not have to be an attorney.
+I would say at least half of them are not.
+Now, how much does an influencer have to pay this person?
 That’s always a big question.
-It’s based upon a percentage of the commission.
-Whatever deals this person brings to you and then negotiates the price of, they will get a percentage of that.
+It’s based upon a percentage cost of the commission.
+Whatever deals this person brings you and negotiates the price, they will get a percentage cost of that.